kskhasegawa/circom-rangeproof-for-vc/README.md

+Do not use this repository as it is for experimental purposes.

 # circom-rangeproof-for-vc
 circom circuits for rangeproof of birthdate described in Verifiable credentials.
-Do not use this repository as it is for experimental purposes.

-Verifiable credentials(VCs) have property called "selective disclosure".
+Verifiable credentials(VCs) can apply selective disclosure methods.
 It enable a credential holder to disclose only necessary information to a verifier.
 For example, a holder can show only their date of birth and conceal any other information in their credentials.
 Selective disclosure methods are fundamental to enhancing a client's privacy.